In this week’s post of Best Butt Exercises, I would like to introduce you the Frog Jump. This is one of my favorites as it really targets the butt.

 Perfecting Your Form

-- When touching the ground be sure to lower your height by dropping your butt to the ground, and not simply reaching down with your upper torso.
+- When touching the ground be sure to lower your height by dropping your butt to the ground (keeping your back straight!), and not simply reaching down with your upper torso.

-- Keep the abdominals engaged throughout the exercise with a neutral spine position in order to protect your back.
+- Keep your abdominals engaged throughout the exercise with a neutral spine position in order to protect your back.

 - Focus on ‘exploding’ up and forward as high as you can, contracting the glutes strongly as you ‘pop’ up.